zcgong/react-native-navigation/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🚀 Feature
 about: Submit a proposal/request for a new feature
-labels: 'type: feature, needs triage'
+labels: 'triage: enhancement, needs triage'
 ---

 ## 🚀 Feature